 This online tool will let you know exactly how much water your lawn currently needs.
-Just input your type of grass, amount of shade and sprinkler flow and the system calculates how long you need to run your sprinklers.
+Just input your type of grass, amount of shade and sprinkler flow.
+Taking that information, plus current conditions and recent rainfall into account, the system then calculates how long you need to run your sprinklers.

+The Water Utilities-sponsored weather station is located at Cottonwood Creek Golf Course.
 The weather station and online network is part of the TexasET Network, a project in partnership with the Irrigation Technology Center of AgriLIFE Extension, a part of Texas A&M University.